adalas/Runtime.URLShortener/README.md

 # URLShortener WebApp #

 This is a WebApp that shortens URLs through a website.

-You can visit it at: https://cvrnnmaskjs.westeurope.cloudapp.azure.com:5001/ (I am reusing an Azure machine to put it online)
+You can visit it at: https://cvrnnmaskjs.westeurope.cloudapp.azure.com:5001/

+(I am reusing an Azure machine to put this online, so the domain name is not related)

 ### Usage ###
-Access the portal to ShortenURL: https://localhost:5001/ Use Short URL: https://localhost:5001/s/{shortURL}
+Access the portal to ShortenURL: https://localhost:5001/

+Use Short URL: https://localhost:5001/s/{shortURL}

 ### System Setup ###